 Facilitated by leading academics and professionals, the Executive MA in Cultural Leadership offers a truly international perspective on art, culture and business.
 Students will learn from senior faculty members responsible for cutting-edge research across business, economics, law and humanities, together with expert professionals from the Royal Academy and Maastricht University.

 Senior staff from the Royal Academy of Arts and their wider network of leading cultural practitioners will contribute to teaching and offer guest lectures in their areas of expertise.
 Contributing lecturers include:

-Charlotte Appleyard is Director of Development at the Royal Academy of Arts.
-She oversees all fundraising and partnership activity, including major donors, Friends, corporate sponsors and capital campaigns.
+Charlotte Appleyard oversees all fundraising and partnership activity at the RA, including major donors, Friends, corporate sponsors and capital campaigns.
 She previously worked at Outset Contemporary Art Fund, and in the curatorial departments at The National Gallery in London and the Metropolitan Museum of Art in New York.
 In 2012 she published Corporate Art Collections: A Handbook, a history and survey of corporate collections.
 She is a trustee of the Institute of Contemporary Arts in London and a graduate of Oxford University, the Courtauld Institute and Harvard Business School.

 Staff members from the School of Economics and Business, Law, and Humanities, as well as the Maastricht Centre for Arts and Cultural Heritage, will contribute to the programme.
 Contributing lecturers include: